 A Prepaid Credit Card is Required

 Some personal loan scams require borrowers to provide prepaid debit cards for their loans.
 They claim that it’s for insurance, collateral, or fees.
-There are legitimate financial institutions that charge fees to cover the costs associated with your loan application.
+There are legitimate lenders/financial institutions that charge fees to cover the costs associated with your loan application.
 But those fees—typically known as origination fees—come out of the loan amount.
 That means that you only pay them IF your application is approved.
 Good leaders don’t ask for money upfront.

 Hidden or Surprise Advance Fee: Loan Red Flag

-Thanks to the Truth in Lending Act, borrowers are guaranteed the right to know everything about the finance charges and interest rates on loans.
-When a lender fails to list an advance fee, this is a red flag that could be signaling a loan scam.
 Bad lenders will also attempt to change the fee structure to get further into the loan application process.
 According to the Federal Trade Commission (FTC), a borrower should walk away from any company that insists on up-front payment.
 And mainly if they use phrases such as “processing,” “insurance,” or “paperwork.”

-Lender Isn’t Registered in Your State.
+Lender Isn’t Registered in Your State

 The Lender Demands an Immediate Decision

 Borrowers are sometimes met with high-pressure tactics.
 They are designed to get borrowers to act quickly without fully understanding or investigating a lender’s loan offer.
 If you are being forced to make a quick decision on a loan, you are probably very close to becoming a victim of a personal loan scam.
-A quality lender will give you several days to decide on a loan offer.
-No matter what your financial need is, never feel pressured to make a quick decision.
-You’ve got the time to make the right decision for you, always.

 Mortgage Loans/Frauds